ITHACA-FV/ITHACA-FV/tutorials/CFD/04unsteadyNS/README.md

     example.inletIndex(0, 0) = 0;
     example.inletIndex(0, 1) = 0;
 ```
-And we set the parameters for the time integration, so as to simulate 20 seconds for each simulation, with a step size \f$= 0.01\f$ seconds, and the data are dumped every 0.1 seconds, i.e.
+And we set the parameters for the time integration, so as to simulate 20 seconds for each simulation, with a step size $= 0.01$ seconds, and the data are dumped every 0.1 seconds, i.e.

 ```cpp
     example.startTime = 60;